 Varicose veins can become inflamed due to high blood pressure.
-This creates an obstruction that increases your blood pressure.
+This creates an obstruction that exerts pressure on the walls of your veins.

 - Thanks to its analgesic effects, aloe vera helps to reduce inflammation in varicose veins.

 If you decide to use this gel for your blisters or feet, you should do it before you go to sleep.
-This is because you want to reduce the amount of contact your feet have with other surfaces.
+This will reduce the amount of contact your feet have with other surfaces.

 The benefits of freezing aloe vera don’t stop here, though.
 It’s also very effective for treating skin problems and acne.
 Here’s how:

-- For this, it’s recommended to have many portions ready for the day.
-This way, you can apply it both in the morning and at night.
+- To this end, keep many portions ready for the day.
+This way, you can apply it in the morning and at night.

-- You should wash your skin with lukewarm water 30 minutes after applying the gel.
+- Moreover, you should wash your skin with lukewarm water 30 minutes after applying the gel.

-There are countless natural recipes that use aloe vera, and one of the best ways to make sure you have enough aloe gel to make them is by freezing the gel.
+In conclusion, there are countless natural recipes that use aloe vera.
+Indeed, one of the best ways to have enough aloe gel to try them is by freezing aloe vera.

-This is a great solution with many benefits.
+This is a soothing solution with many benefits.
 Give it a try!

 Main image courtesy of © wikiHow.com